bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:47:56

-But this whole thing, like the `MuSigs`, the `scripts`, the `tree`, all of that still has a `non-interactive key` setup.
+But this whole thing, like the MuSigs, the scripts, the tree, all of that still has a non-interactive key setup.
 The reason why you would want to do this over something Frost-like is sort of the traditional way of thinking of I can just generate addresses if I have the keys still works with this.

 **Adam Jonas**: 00:48:18

-So you've mentioned `Frost` a couple of times now.
+So you've mentioned Frost a couple of times now.
-What is `Frost`?
+What is Frost?

 **Tim Ruffing**: 00:48:22

-`Frost` is really like the...
+Frost is really like the...

 **Pieter Wuille**: 00:48:25

-Flexible, round, optimized, `Schnorr threshold signatures`.
+Flexible, round, optimized, Schnorr threshold signatures.
-Oh, `Frosts`.
+Oh, Frosts.

 Tim Ruffing: 00:48:32

 Yeah, the last S probably wasn't in the abbreviation.
-Think of it like the `MuSig2`  equivalent, but in the threshold world.
+Think of it like the MuSig2  equivalent, but in the threshold world.
 And as I said, like the signing part of it, it's pretty similar.
 It's a two round signature scheme, like a two round interactive protocol.
-If you look at the signing protocols of `MuSig2` and `Frost`, you really like, you could almost, really almost the same.
+If you look at the signing protocols of MuSig2 and Frost, you really like, you could almost, really almost the same.
 The difference is really like in, as Pieter said, in the, in the key setup.
 Now where you like for, for the threshold thing, you would need to run this interactive setup.